gbdev/gbdev.github.io/README.md

-# front
+# Gbdev Landing Page

 Source repository of the gbdev landing website.
-GitHub pages hosts the contents of the folder `docs/` (where we put the webpack build) on `gbdev.github.io/front`. `gbdev.github.io` redirects to `gbdev.github.io/front`.
+GitHub pages hosts the contents of the `master` branch which is then hoster on `gbdev.github.io`.
+Development is done on the `dev` branch due to Github's resctrition on branches for user pages.

 Tools: